remy-poirier/money-management-front/README.md

 # Money Management

 This is the front-end application responsible of the money management product.
+This application is essentially designed to be used on desktop.
+I know that the core target of this kind of application will mainly used apps like this on mobile, however I don't have access to apple's license in order to create an application for this and I'm mainly a web developer.

+This application is a side project for me, I use it to improve my skills, learn new things and it also solves a problem that I personally had with my finances.

 # Stack